 The application deadline for three-year-old applicants is earlier than for the Parent/Infant and Toddler Community classes because all parents of three-year-olds are invited along with their child to meet an Admissions staff member before the end of February.
 The purpose of this family meeting is to determine whether the child, the family, and NNM are a good match.
-A letter with more information is sent to families of prospective three-year olds in January.
+A letter with more information is sent in January to families who have applied for this age level.

-After we have completed all of the family meetings, we hold a lottery of all three-year-old applicants who have met the admission requirements.
-To be eligible for the lottery, families must submit an application by the application deadline, as well as attend both a coffee tour and a family meeting.
-We notify families of the results of the lottery by early March.
-If we are not able to offer an applicant a space before the beginning of the school year, the child’s name will be placed in the wait pool and the Admissions Office will contact the family the following October to confirm interest in rolling over the application to the following year.
+All students who complete the application process are considered for admission.
+Because of the number of applications we receive, we are not able to offer a space to all who apply.
+To be eligible for admission, families must submit an application by the application deadline, as well as attend both a coffee tour and a family meeting.
+We notify families of admissions decisions by the end of February.
+If we are not able to offer an applicant a space during the initial notification period, the child’s name will be placed in the wait pool and the Admissions Office will contact the family if space becomes available at a later time.
+The Admissions Office contacts all families in the wait pool each October to confirm interest in rolling over the application to the following year.

 Transfer Students Ages Four and Older

-There is no application deadline for children four and older, but applicants are encouraged to submit an application by January 22, 2017.
+For children ages four and older by September 1, we request applications, records, and recommendation forms by January 21, 2018.
 Once an application is submitted, the child’s name will be added to the wait pool for his/her age group and he/she will be considered for admission if a space becomes available.
 We give preference to children in our wait pool who are currently attending other recognized Montessori programs.

 The number of spaces available for transfer applicants varies by grade level and from year to year based on attrition.
 It is not unusual for there to be no openings for a grade, though this may change late in the admission process.
 If no space is available for a child for the upcoming school year, families may roll over the application to the following year.
 There is no need to submit a new application or additional fee.